FREQUENTLY ASKED QUESTIONS

 This means that one out of 10 children in the world are in child labour, with one out of 20 in hazardous child labour.

-Almost half of child labour happens in Africa (72 million children), followed by Asia and the Pacific (62 million).
+Almost half of child labour happens in Sub-Saharan Africa (86,6 million children), followed by Eastern and South-Eastern Asia (24,3 million) and Central and Southern Asia (26,3 million).

-One out of five children (19.6%) in Africa are in child labour.
-Prevalence in other regions ranges from 3% to 7% (2.9% in the Arab States, 4.1% in Europe and Central Asia, 5.3% in the Americas and 7.4% in Asia and the Pacific).
+One out of five children (23.9%) in Africa are in child labour.
+Prevalence in other regions ranges from 5% to 6% (6% Latin America and the Caribbean, and 5,6% Asia and the Pacific).

-But, the pace of reduction has significantly slowed down since 2012, from 168 to 152 million in child labour, and from 85 to 73 million in hazardous child labour.
-This compares with a reduction of 47 million from 2008 to 2012, 30 million of whom were in hazardous work.
+But, the pace of reduction has been stalled since 2016, from 152 to 160 million in child labour, and from 73 to 79 million in hazardous child labour.
+This compares with a reduction of 16 million from 2012 to 2016, 12 million of whom were in hazardous work.

 The ILO’s NORMLEX database provides information about what conventions a country has ratified.
 Find your country’s profile, read comments from the ILO supervisory bodies, and visit links to view national legislation.

-You can also find information on the extent, characteristics, and determinants of child labour at the global, country, and sectoral levels from the ILO’s Statistical Information and Monitoring Programme on Child Labour.
+You can also find information on the extent, characteristics, and determinants of child labour at the global, country, and sectoral levels from the ILO’s International Programme on the Elimination of Child Labour and Forced Labour (IPEC+).

 National employers and workers organizations are another useful source of information on child labour issues.